|February 20, 1792 - The United States Post Office

 which could do the work of fifty men when cleaning cotton by hand.

 March 27, 1794 - The U.S. Government establishes a permanent navy and commissions six vessels to be built.
 They would be put into service three years later.

-August 20, 1794 - General Anthony Wayne, commander of Ohio-Indiana area, routed a confederacy of Indian tribes, including Shawnee, Mingo, Delaware, Wyandot, Miami, Ottawa, Chippewa, and Potawatomi, at Fallen TImbers on the Maumee River, causing a retreat in disarray.
+August 20, 1794 - General Anthony Wayne, commander of the Ohio-Indiana area, routs a confederacy of Indian tribes, including Shawnee, Mingo, Delaware, Wyandot, Miami, Ottawa, Chippewa, and Potawatomi, at Fallen Timbers on the Maumee River, causing a retreat in disarray.

 October 27, 1795 - The Treaty of Madrid is signed, establishing the boundaries between the Spanish Colonies and the United States.

 November 28, 1795 - The United States purchases peace with Tunis and Algiers by supplying a frigate and over $800,000.